Lekssays/brackets/desktop/README.md

 - Get data from editor (editor.getValue(); // or session.getValue)

 ## Dropdown Boxes
-- Make it possible to change button name
+- separate the Dropdown selectors